joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/accessing-shader-metadata.md

 type of each property to determine whether the property is an input (a ShaderInput instance), a parameter (a ShaderParameter instance), or a metadata value (a String instance).
-The following example shows how to use a `for..in` loop to examine the dynamic properties of a shader’s `data` property.
+The following example shows how to use a `for..in` loop to examine the dynamic properties of a shader's `data` property.
 Each metadata value is added to a Vector instance named `metadata`.
 Note that this example assumes a Shader instance named `myShader` is already created: